Courseiva

 • D.The trusted ESXi hosts themselves

-Why B: Option B is correct because vSphere Trust Authority uses a dedicated vCenter Server (Trust Authority vCenter) to perform attestation of ESXi hosts.
-Option A is wrong because the workstation is not part of the trust chain.
-Option C is wrong because the trusted ESXi hosts themselves do not perform attestation; they are attested.
-Option D is wrong because the Key Provider is used for encryption keys, not attestation.
+Why B: VSphere Trust Authority uses a dedicated vCenter Server instance (Trust Authority vCenter) to perform attestation of ESXi hosts.
+Option A is incorrect because the administrator's workstation is not part of the trust chain and does not perform attestation.
+Option C is incorrect because the Key Provider (KMS) server is used for encryption key management, not for host attestation.
+Option D is incorrect because the trusted ESXi hosts themselves are the subjects of attestation; they do not perform attestation.

 This VCP-DCV practice question is part of Courseiva's free VMware certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the VCP-DCV exam.